hydrotian/notebook/_posts/2021-04-01-MOSART-water_budget-check.md

 ### 6. Compare it with the value from the coupler budget table

 From the coupler budget table of the same month (the one showed in the introduction section), the value is  **0.36133891**, equals to the value calculated from the MOSART component.
-The check passed!
+The check is passed!